openworm/org.geppetto.docs/source/spotlightcustom.rst

 Lightspeed Search Customization
 *******************************

-The lightspeed search lets users search for instances and potential instances in a given geppetto project.
+The lightspeed search (CTRL+SPACE or the magnifying glass button on the left bar to open) lets users search for instances and potential instances in a given Geppetto project.

 .. image:: images/sshots/spotlight.png